- Modifying database records yourself using MySQL is done at your own risk.

 - Submission data deleted using this method cannot be recovered.

-- Always create a backup of your database.
+- Always create a backup of your database before making changes.

 WS Form submissions are stored in the following database tables: